tomtjes/hugo-anatole-wiki/1️⃣-Essential-Steps.md

 Please note that fields such as start, end, authors, and tags will only appear if they have been populated.
 The image path defined under `image` parameter is relative to the static folder, similarly to images included in the post.

-## Setting up Copyright information
+## Setting up the Copyright information

-By default, the copyright will show the authors name followed by the current year, but you can change this by configuring the `copyright` parameter.
+By default, the copyright will show the author's name followed by the current year, but you can change this by configuring the `copyright` parameter.
 If this method is used, the string `{{ YEAR }}` will be replaced with the current year during site generation.

 ```toml
 copyright = "2020-{{ YEAR }}"